cabforum/servercert/docs/BR.md

 - partitioned (i.e., "sharded") CRLs that, when aggregated, represent the equivalent of a full and complete CRL.

 CAs issuing Subscriber Certificates MUST continue to issue CRLs that:
 1. are minimally updated:
+     - within 7 days if all Subscriber Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”); OR
+     - within 4 days if all Subscriber Certificates DO NOT include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”);
-     - within 24 hours after recording a certificate must be revoked; OR
+2. are updated within 24 hours after recording a certificate must be revoked;
-     - once every 7 days.
-2. include a `nextUpdate` field value that is no more than 10 days beyond the value of the `thisUpdate` field.
+3. include a `nextUpdate` field value that is no more than 10 days beyond the value of the `thisUpdate` field.

 CAs issuing CA Certificates MUST continue to issue CRLs that:
 1. are minimally updated: